Slavery on salt farms in Sinan County

-Background
+Description

-Two disabled homeless men (Kim and Chae) were living in Mokpo and Seoul.
+Two disabled homeless men (known anonymously by their surnames Kim and Chae) were living in Mokpo and Seoul.
 An unregistered employment agency told them they could earn money by working on Sinan County's salt farms.
 Instead, they were sold to a farmer who owned a salt evaporation pond for a million won.
 Kim was trafficked in 2012, and Chae was trafficked in 2008.

 They were forced to work unpaid on a salt evaporation pond in Sineuido, Sinan County.
 Kim and Chae were forced to work for 14 hours a day; if they did not work well, they were beaten with an iron bar or a wooden club.

 Kim attempted to escape the island three times, but all his attempts failed.
 After his third attempt, Kim was threatened with death should he try again.
 Soon after, Kim sent a letter to his mother.
 His mother called the police in Seoul.
 After that, Kim and Chae were rescued by Seoul police on 6 February 2014.
 The owner and the unregistered employment agency were arrested by Seoul police.
 While Kim was reunited with his mother, Chae was not able to live with his family, so he entered a facility for handicapped people.

 Most residents living in the islands and cities had helped the abusers to find the victims running away before this matter became an issue in South Korea.
 The residents included police officers who the victims were desperate to get assistance from.

-After the rescue, Jeonnam Mokpo Police Station, Mokpo Branch of Gwangju Ministry of Labor of The Republic of Korea, and Sinan county investigated 140 salt farm workers at Sineuido (신의도), Jeungdo (증도), and Bigeumdo (비금도).
-The investigators searched all salt farms in Sinan county.
+After the rescue, Jeonnam Mokpo Police Station, Mokpo Branch of Gwangju Ministry of Labor of The Republic of Korea, and Sinan County investigated 140 salt farm workers at Sineuido (신의도), Jeungdo (증도), and Bigeumdo (비금도).
+The investigators searched all salt farms in Sinan County.
 The investigation found 18 workers who had not been paid among 140 salt farm workers, two of whom were handicapped.
 One worker had not been paid for ten years although he should have been paid at least 120,000,000 won.

-There are more victims, and most involved in trafficking were sentenced to be jailed for few years with a stay of execution.
+There are likely even more victims, and most involved in trafficking were sentenced to be jailed for few years with a stay of execution.